Frequently Asked Questions

 Are there washrooms at the farm?

-Yes - there are two unisex portable toilets onsite.
+Yes, there are two unisex, accessible toilets onsite.

 Are there bees at the farm?

-We have an observation hive tucked away in a corner of the farm.
-To minimize the risk of stings while observing the hive safely you can 1) remain quiet and calm while near the hive 2)wear a hat 3) avoid floral patterns 4) avoid wearing strongs scents.
-Eliminate the last sentence "Of these three" We'll need to add Bee-Clean info in here at some point.
+Our Bee-Clean Learning Observation Hive is tucked away in a corner of the farm.
+To minimize the risk of stings while observing the hive safely you can 1) remain quiet and calm while near the hive 2) wear a hat 3) avoid floral patterns 4) avoid wearing strongs scents.

 Are there chickens at the farm?